chris-belcher/electrum-personal-server/README.md

 My PGP key fingerprint is: `0A8B 038F 5E10 CC27 89BF CFFF EF73 4EA6 77F3 1129`.

+### Notes for developers

+To seamlessly work on the codebase while using `pip`, you need to install in the `develop`/`editable` mode.
+You can do that with:

+    $ pip3 install --user -e /path/to/repo

+`/path/to/repo` can also be a relative path, so if you are in the source directory, just use `.`.
+This installs the scripts in the usual places, but imports the package from the source directory.
+This way, any changes you make are immediately visible.

 #### Testing

 Electrum Personal Server also works on [testnet](https://en.bitcoin.it/wiki/Testnet)